 - Avinu She'ba'shamayim ("Our Heavenly Father": synagogue prayer for the State of Israel; music by Sol Zim, lyrics by Nobel laureate S. Y. Agnon; sung by Meir Finkelstein.)

-- Chad Gadya ("One Baby Goat": traditional song in Aramaic from the Passover Seder, generally interpreted as an allegorical recounting of the succession of empires - Egypt, Assyria, Babylonia, Persia, Greece, Rome, Islam, the Crusaders, and the Ottomans - that conquered Israel (the "baby goat"), but in the end were conquered themselves; sung with an Italian-Jewish melody by Chava Alberstein.)
+- Chad Gadya ("One Baby Goat": traditional song in Aramaic from the Passover Seder, generally interpreted as an allegorical recounting of the succession of empires - Egypt, Assyria, Babylonia, Persia, Greece, Rome, Islam, the Crusaders, and the Ottomans - that conquered Israel (the "baby goat"), but in the end were conquered themselves; sung with traditional melody by Chava Alberstein.)

 - Dodi Li ("My Beloved is Mine": music by Nira Chen, lyrics from the Song of Songs; performed by the Atonement Klezmer Duo.)